-We would like to extend our appreciation to our Board of Directors for their invaluable guidance in leading the Group forward.
-We would also like to send across our gratitude to the senior management team for their devotion and commitment to the company.
+We would like to thank our Board of Directors for their guidance in steering the Group forward.
+Our appreciation also goes to our senior management team for their commitment and dedication to the company during this challenging period.

 To our valued customers, business partners, associates and stakeholders, we look forward to your continued support.
-By capitalising on the extensive experience of our senior management team and the strong proficiency and competency of our talented team at Azeus, we will work closely together to lay out the Group's next phase of growth.
-With our strong technical expertise and commitment to deliver high-quality products and services, we are in a good position to push ahead and seize new opportunities together.
+Leveraging on the deep experience of the senior management team and the strong expertise of our talented team at Azeus, we will work closely together to chart the Group's next phase of growth.
+With our strong technical expertise and commitment to delivering high-quality products and services, we are well-positioned to forge ahead and capture new opportunities together.